How to segment WooCommerce customers

 Psychographic segmentation

 Psychographic segmentation is a type of customer segmentation that segments customers based on their psychological profiles.
-This can include factors such as personality, values, attitudes, interests, and lifestyles.
+This can include personality, values, attitudes, interests, and lifestyles.

-To conclude our segmentation strategies overview there’s the psychographic segmentation.
+Psychographic segmentation is used to conclude our overview of segmentation strategies.
 In this type of customer segmentation, we look for lifestyle choices, personal interests, and opinions.
-As you may imagine, it is harder to passively collect this.
-We can easily collect the user’s location or even their actions on your site.
-But it is much harder to know if they are aggressive or conservative investors.
+As you may imagine, it is harder to collect this passively.
+We can easily collect the user’s location or actions on your site.
+However, knowing if they are aggressive or conservative investors is much harder.
 It is hard to know their dietary options.
-Thus, in this type of segmentation strategy, often we rely on surveys.
+Thus, we often rely on surveys in this type of segmentation strategy.

-If psychographic segmentation is important for you, then it’s likely that you need to run surveys and offer rewards.
+If psychographic segmentation is important for you, you will likely need to run surveys and offer rewards.
 This is a quick way to build reliable information.
 If you use a plugin such as Gravity Forms, it’s possible to filter users based on their replies.
-For instance, we can filter all the vegan users, and send them a link to our new vegan line:
+For instance, we can filter all the vegan users and send them a link to our new vegan line:

 Filter users who have filled in the survey and who identify themselves as vegans